liuasdeu/MelodyTransformer/README.md

   </pre>
 </div>

-We have provided the database files here, in the "database" folder.
+We have provided the database files here.
 You can run the above code to generate your own database files.The database folder appears.

 ## Lyric-to-melody